anurag-soni-19/anurag-soni-19/README.md

 # Hi there, I'm Anurag Soni.

 ## 🚀 About Me
-I am an enthusiastic and innovative aspiring developer who enjoys creating projects that make a difference in people's lives.
+I am an enthusiastic and innovative aspiring web developer who enjoys creating projects that make a difference in people's lives.
 My passion is focused on trying on new things and experimenting, learning with them.

 ## 🛠️ Technologies and Tools
 - 💻 **Languages:**